5 Holiday Relaxation Tips For Coping

 For many, an increase in stress levels can lead to episodes of anxiety and depression.
 This is especially true if you are dealing with a social anxiety disorder.

 The Mayo Clinic shows that depression is commonly experienced over the holiday season.
+Read on for some holiday relaxation tips.

 Set Yourself A Budget